 {

-// Health points
+// Amount of health points

 public int hp = 3;

-// here explosion prefab
+// Explosion effect prefab

 public GameObject Explosion;

-// Explosion sound effect
+// Explosion sound

 public AudioClip ExplosionsSound;